uktrade/iigb-beta-content/content/_labels/labels.md

  zh_CN: Industry overviews:CN
  ja_JP: Industry overviews:JP
  es_ES: Industry overviews:ES
- fr_FR: Industry overviews:FR
  pt_BR: Industry overviews:BR
  pt_INT: Industry overviews:BR
  ar_SA:
 industry_overviews_intro:
  de_DE: Find high level information about your industry sector including success stories from other companies we have worked with:DE
  en_US: High level information about UK industry sectors and associated specialisms
  zh_CN: Find high level information about your industry sector including success stories from other companies we have worked with:CN
  ja_JP: Find high level information about your industry sector including success stories from other companies we have worked with:JP
  es_ES: Find high level information about your industry sector including success stories from other companies we have worked with:ES
- fr_FR: Find high level information about your industry sector including success stories from other companies we have worked with:FR
+ pt_BR: Find high level information about your industry sector including success stories from other companies we have worked with:BR
- pt_BR: Find high level information about your industry sector including success
  pt_INT: Find high level information about your industry sector including success stories from other companies we have worked with:BR
  ar_SA:
 industries_intro:
  de_DE: Find specific information about the industry your company operates in, including market conditions and incentives:DE
  en_US: Information about the industry specialism your company operates in, including market conditions and incentives
  zh_CN: Find specific information about the industry your company operates in, including market conditions and incentives:CN
  ja_JP: Find specific information about the industry your company operates in, including market conditions and incentives:JP
  es_ES: Find specific information about the industry your company operates in, including market conditions and incentives:ES
- fr_FR: Find specific information about the industry your company operates in, including market conditions and incentives:FR
+ pt_BR: Find specific information about the industry your company operates in, including market conditions and incentives:BR
- pt_BR: Find specific information about the industry your company operates in, including
  pt_INT: Find specific information about the industry your company operates in, including market conditions and incentives:BR
  ar_SA:
 great_british_industries:
  de_DE: Bedeutende britische Industriezweige